serverbee/ansible-role-virt-guest-manage/README.md

 ##### Timeout to finish the installation

 There is a variable named as `virt_guest_kickstart_installation_timeout` and by default it set to 480 seconds.
 If you have any problems with shutting down your VM before the finishing of your instalation then you have to increase the timeout.
-Also it's better to set the nearest mirror at least in the same country to increase the downloading speed.
+Also it's better to set the nearest mirror at least in the same country with your hosting provider to increase a downloading speed.
 You can do this with changing `virt_guest_mirror` and `virt_guest_os_location` variables.

 ##### Extra vars to manage only one VM

 This option can be very useful if you have many virtual machines but want to manage only one of them.
 It will run Ansible playbook faster and without applying some things for other virtual machines.
-To do that you have to set an extra variable named `vm` when you apply your playbook:
+To do this you have to set an extra variable named `vm` when you apply your playbook:

 ```bash
 $ ansible-playbook virt-guest-manage.yml --extra-vars vm=example-vm